nendotools/ac-track-tools/ac_ini_notes.md

 #### Default Types

-- `WALL` : a solid barrier, typically used to define the track boundaries, shoul be simple and low poly
+- `WALL` : a solid barrier, typically used to define the track boundaries, should be simple and low poly
 - `ROAD` : the main driving surface of the track, should be smooth and have a high (0.95+) friction coefficient
 - `GRASS` : the off-road surface of the track, should be bumpy and have a mid (0.6+) friction coefficient
 - `SAND` : the off-road surface of the track, should be bumpy and have a low (0.4+) friction coefficient